animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

-Using this approach, you can bootstrap Spring Data Repositories by using the SDG `@EnableGemfireRepositories` annotation, as the following example shows:
+Using this approach, you can bootstrap Spring Data Repositories by using the Spring Data for GemFire `@EnableGemfireRepositories` annotation, as the following example shows: